jacebenson/cedar/docs/docs/graphql/fragments.md

 }}>
 ```

-To make this easier to maintain, RedwoodJS GraphQL CodeGen automatically generates `possibleTypes` so you can simply assign it to the `graphQLClientConfig`:
+To make this easier to maintain, CedarJS GraphQL CodeGen automatically generates `possibleTypes` so you can simply assign it to the `graphQLClientConfig`:

 ```ts
 // web/src/App.tsx